ygalanak/DataAnalysisTemplate/README.md

     Through the magic of `make`, you can combine any of these, like `make html docx tex` or `make html msdocx mstex`, etc.

+> `make tex` may need several times to run until it produces a `.pdf` without errors.

-6. That's it!
+8. That's it!
 Write more, run `make SOMETHING` again, write more, run `make SOMETHING` again, and so on until you have a beautiful final document.

 ## Example